Alex Verdugo Player Props: Red Sox vs. Diamondbacks

 Alex Verdugo At The Plate

-- He ranks 22nd in batting average, 32nd in on base percentage, and 59th in slugging among the qualified hitters in baseball.
+- Verdugo has an OPS of .826, fueled by an OBP of .367 and a team-best slugging percentage of .459 this season.

-- Verdugo has reached base via a hit in 36 games this year (of 48 played), and had multiple hits in 16 of those games.
+- He ranks 27th in batting average, 29th in on base percentage, and 62nd in slugging among the qualified hitters in MLB play.

-- Looking at the 48 games he has played this year, he's homered in five of them (10.4%), and in 2.3% of his trips to the dish.
+- In 73.5% of his 49 games this season, Verdugo has picked up at least one hit.
+He's also had 16 multi-hit games.

-- Verdugo has driven in a run in 15 games this season (31.3%), including four games with more than one RBI (8.3%).
-He has also driven home three or more of his team's runs in one contest.
+- He has hit a home run in five games this season (10.2%), leaving the park in 2.3% of his plate appearances.

-- He has scored in 31 games this season (64.6%), including multiple runs in six games.
+- In 30.6% of his games this year, Verdugo has had at least one RBI.
+He's picked up more than one in 8.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.